Time Out For Lessons

 - The cutting continuity lists this entry as "Roar Leo Roar - Ward - Wright and Forrest."

-It's fairly obvious that the songwriting team is Robert and George, but the extra hyphen would suggest that Ward was
+It's fairly obvious that the songwriting team is Wright and Forrest, but the extra hyphen would suggest that Ward was

 involved separately from them.
 Perhaps he's the one who changed the lyrics.
 Ward is probably Edward Ward, who worked a